About me

 This commitment to Positive PACT ensures the experience is safe, ethical, and collaborative, providing the professional clarity you need when referring a client into the case study program.

-Further Reading on Our Ethical Framework:
+Further Reading on Galen's Ethical Framework:

 Credentials